gsoft-inc/wl-chromado/docs/getting-started.md

       CHROMATIC_PULL_REQUEST_COMMENT_ACCESS_TOKEN: $(PULL_REQUEST_COMMENT_ACCESS_TOKEN)
 ```

+!!!info
+Most of Chromatic [CLI options](https://www.chromatic.com/docs/cli/#configuration-options) are accepted by the `@workleap/chromatic-ado` script.
+If an option is not accepted, the script will output an error message.
+!!!

 2.2.
 If your project doesn't include a template file to set up your pipelines, paste the following configuration:

 ```yaml #19,54,56-57 chromatic.yml